LTLA/BiocWorkflow2015/converted/workflow.md

 ```

 ![**Figure 5:** Abundance-dependent trend in the BCV for each window, represented by the blue line.
 Common and tagwise estimates are also shown.](figure/bcvplot-1.png)

+For most data sets, one would expect to see a trend that decreases to a plateau with increasing average abundance.
+This reflects the greater reliability of large counts, where the effects of stochasticity and technical artifacts (e.g., mapping errors, PCR duplicates) are averaged out.
+In Figure 5, the range of abundances after filtering is such that the plateau has already been reached.
+This is still a satisfactory result, as it indicates that the retained windows have low variability and more power to detect DB.

 ### Estimating the QL dispersion